-6.7.1.8.
+B.8.1.8.
 All 90 degree and 45 degree lines are preceded by the execution of a part-loop.
 Since we have in this part-loop a significant angle-of-attack, the aircraft's attitude in the part-loop will differ from its flight path.
 Therefore, when the aircraft's attitude reaches the desired line after transitioning from the part-loop, this difference between attitude and flight path will be carried on and will be the same as the angle-of-attack.
-For this reason, the only criterion for judging in that moment of reaching the desired line is to be the attitude of the aircraft and not it's flight path.
+For this reason, the only criterion for judging in that moment of reaching the desired line is to be the attitude of the aircraft and not its flight path.
 It would then be very illogical suddenly to change the criterion of judgement from the visible and straight line of attitude to the unrecognizable and curved line of flight path.
 Therefore, the judging of 90 degree and 45 degree lines can only be based on attitude, not flight path.

-6.7.2.
+B.8.2.
 Loops and Part Loops

-- 6.7.2.1.
-The loop is a figure from Family 7, but part-loops are integral to every other family so it is necessary to discuss the loop before going on to the other families. - a) A loop must have, by definition, a constant radius.
+- B.8.2.1.
+The loop is a figure from Family 7, but part-loops are integral to every other family so it is necessary to define some key elements before considering the other families. - a) A loop must have, by definition, a constant radius.
 It starts and ends in a well-defined line which, for a complete loop, will be horizontal.
 For a part-loop, however, such lines may be in any other plane of flight and will be defined by the aircraft's attitude.
 As the speed changes during execution of a loop or part-loop, the angular velocity around the aircraft's lateral axis also has to change in order to keep the radius constant.
-When the speed decreases, for example, to half its initial rate, the angular velocity, to keep the same radius, will be reduced by half -- this is a fact of physics.
 Thus, the angular velocity can be an aid for the Judge to gauge the radius -- especially when the angular velocity in the higher part-loop is seen to be faster, as this is a clear indication that the radius is smaller.
-This aid becomes more important when two part-loops are separated by a line between. - b) The part-loops of any one figure should all have the same radius, except in Family 1 figures and where indicated in Family 8.
-For example, a figure starts on a horizontal line, with a quarter loop next, followed by a vertical line and then another quarter loop.
-The quarter-loop at the top of the vertical line (Family 1 figure) need not have the same size radius as the quarter-loop at the bottom.
-However, the top radius must not be a "corner" or very sharp angle.
-It must have a smooth, distinct and constant radius.
+This aid becomes more important when two part-loops are separated by a line between.